giserh/patterns-of-segregation/README.md

 Python scripts and data necessary to reproduce the results from the paper "Socio-spatial stratification in cities"

+If you find this code useful in your research, please let me know. **If you use a significant part of this code in a publication, please cite**

 [citation here]

 **Important note:** If you want to apply the methodoly used in the paper rather